Tooth Cave pseudoscorpion: Tooth Cave pseudoscorpion

 The Tooth Cave pseudoscorpion lives in an environment below ground, called a subterranean environment.
 This species has a lifespan of more than one year, based on what scientists have seen in captivity.
 This type of environment does not expose Tooth Cave pseudoscorpions to the different seasons.
 Thus, the Tooth Cave pseudoscorpions do not have a seasonal reproduction cycle.
 It instead reproduces year-round.
 Individuals, once born, grow and develop until sexual maturity is reached.
 Sexual maturity is often a body length of 4.1 mm (0.161 in) for females and 3.96 mm (0.156 in) for males.
 The individual body parts have specific proportions once individuals reach adulthood.
-The top section of the exoskeleton (carapace) is three times as thick as long; the femur is 1.5 times as long as the carapace; the pincer (chela) is 2.55 times as long as the carapace; the mouth (chelicerae) is ⅔ as long as the carapace.
+The top section of the exoskeleton (carapace) is three times as thick as long; the femur is 1.5 times as long as the carapace; the pincer (chela) is 2.55 times as long as the carapace; the mouth (chelicerae) is two-thirds as long as the carapace.
 Further inspection of the female genitalia (spermatheca) where the species intakes male sperm can distinguish Tooth Cave pseudoscorpions from other closely related species.